Iduoad/Mrrakc/content/posts/sale-1000-years-tale.md

 ---
-title: "Sale - a 1000 years tale"
+title: "Salé - a 1000 years tale"
 date: 2022-10-27T22:49:15+01:00
+author: "Mohammed Daoudi"
+regions: "Rabat-Salé-Kénitra"
+tags: ["History", "Salé", "Neolitic"]
 draft: false
 ShowToc: true
 cover:
   image: "/sale-cover.jpeg"
-  alt: "Sale - the 1000 years tale"
+  alt: "Salé - the 1000 years tale"
-  caption: "Sale - the 1000 years tale"
+  caption: "Salé - the 1000 years tale"

 ---

 > You know Rabat?
 I live in the city on the other side of the river.

 Whenever I met new friends from all over the world, I find myself repeating this sentence.
-The reason why I've made the decision to guide you through the streets of Sale's Medina and tell you the tales each corner has to tell.
+The reason why I've made the decision to guide you through the streets of Salé's Medina and tell you the tales each corner has to tell.

 ## The lost history
-Sale is undeniably one of the oldest cities in Morocco, boasting a rich historical legacy.
-Situated alongside Chellah (Sala Colonia) across the Bouregreg River, Sale held great significance as a vital port for both the Phoenicians and the subsequent Roman occupants.
+Salé is undeniably one of the oldest cities in Morocco, boasting a rich historical legacy.
+Situated alongside Chellah (Sala Colonia) across the Bouregreg River, Salé held great significance as a vital port for both the Phoenicians and the subsequent Roman occupants.

 Throughout its existence, the city has experienced a cycle of construction, destruction, and subsequent rebuilding, making it challenging to uncover concrete evidence of its pre-Islamic past.
-Nonetheless, historical accounts affirm Sale's importance as a prominent Atlantic port that attracted various civilizations, including the Romans and later the Umayyads.
+Nonetheless, historical accounts affirm Salé's importance as a prominent Atlantic port that attracted various civilizations, including the Romans and later the Umayyads.

 ## The inception ~ 10th century
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1_hhj9WB4_Q0SnESuknw3UgCrAfgmoT4&ehbc=2E312F" width="100%" height="480"></iframe>

-The origins of modern-day Sale trace back to the era of Tamim ibn Ziri's (From Banu Ifran) rule over the Kingdom of Chellah, attributed to the establishment of its foundations.
+The origins of modern-day Salé trace back to the era of Tamim ibn Ziri's (From Banu Ifran) rule over the Kingdom of Chellah, attributed to the establishment of its foundations.

-However, it is widely acknowledged that the rise of Sale, as we know it today, is primarily associated with the arrival of the Banu Achra's Family from Andalusia.
+However, it is widely acknowledged that the rise of Salé, as we know it today, is primarily associated with the arrival of the Banu Achra's Family from Andalusia.
 They settled on the western bank of the Bouregreg River, near the city's grand mosque [1], which was initially initiated by Tamim ibn Ziri.

 This marked the beginnings of the Tala'a neighborhood (Jemaa neighborhood)[2], which served as a focal point for their settlement.
-Over time, Sale expanded with the emergence of additional neighborhoods such as Zenata[3], L'Blida[4], and Laalou[5].
+Over time, Salé expanded with the emergence of additional neighborhoods such as Zenata[3], L'Blida[4], and Laalou[5].

 ![Aqba't El Mohandiss](/aqbat-elmohandiss.jpeg)